What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 More Mac Terminal commands to get things done easily

 Some commands have different versions for which explanations are mentioned in brackets.
-Secondary commands (wherever they’re mentioned) need to type after pressing the Return key and also require you to type Return after you enter them.
+Secondary commands (wherever they’re mentioned) need to be typed after pressing the Return key and also require you to type Return after you enter them.

 What you can achieve Terminal command to use